merenlab/anvio/anvio/docs/programs/anvi-compute-enrichment-scores.md

 ### How it works

 1. Determining presence of modules.
 Each module in the "modules" mode output has a completeness score associated with it in each sample, and any module with a completeness score over a given threshold (set by `--module-completion-threshold`) will be considered to be present in that sample.
 2. Examining the distribution of modules in each group of samples to compute an enrichment score for each module.
-This is done by fitting a generalized linear model (GLM) with a logit linkage function in `anvi-script-enrichment-stats`, and it produces a %(enrichment-txt) file.
+This is done by fitting a generalized linear model (GLM) with a logit linkage function in `anvi-script-enrichment-stats`, and it produces a %(enrichment-txt)s file.

 ### Basic usage